-The early years of motherhood are beautiful, messy, fulfilling, and challenging, but navigating the new waters of being “mom” can leave us feeling unseen, unheard, and alone.
+The early years of motherhood are beautiful, messy, fulfilling, and challenging, and navigating the new waters of being “Mom” can leave us feeling unseen, unheard, and alone.

 The good news?
 It doesn’t have to be that way.

-Lauren, one of our Outreach Coordinators, recently sat down with Shasta Nelson, a leading expert in creating healthy friendships, to ask her advice on how to surround ourselves with strong support systems, even when it seems impossible in the midst of sleep deprivation, toddler tantrums, and hectic schedules.
+Lauren, our Affiliate Marketing Manager, sat down with Shasta Nelson, a leading expert in creating healthy friendships, to ask her advice on how to surround ourselves with strong support systems, even when it seems impossible in the midst of sleep deprivation, toddler tantrums, and hectic schedules.

 Lauren: Yes!
 So many of us have tons of people we “know,” but we still feel like no one truly understands us or knows us deeply.
 In your book, Frientimacy, you speak about intimacy in friendship.
 Can you tell us a little bit about what that means?